- Can I apply before I receive my degree?

 - Can I upload scanned copies of recommendation letters instead of having them submitted online?

-- Can I change the chosen program after the application deadline?
+- Can I change the chosen program?

 - Do I need to choose and contact a specific group leader with whom I wish to work with before applying to the LSZGS?